Brandi-Kinard/opencv-face-game-controller/README.md

 2. **Motion Interpretation**: Specific movements of the face (like turning or tilting) are captured and interpreted as game controls.
 3. **Game Interaction**: These movements are then translated into keyboard inputs via PyAutoGUI, allowing the user to control game actions directly through facial gestures.

+## Prerequisites
+Ensure you have the following installed:

+- Python 3.6+
+- OpenCV (opencv-python)
+- PyAutoGUI
+- Numpy

 ## Getting Started
 To get this project up and running on your local machine: